xkr47/ceylon-swing-with-intellij-ui-designer/README.md

-I wanted to create a Swing app in Ceylon and figured I'd give using the IntelliJ UI designer a shot.
+I wanted to create a Swing app in the [Ceylon](https://ceylon-lang.org/) language and figured I'd give using the IntelliJ UI designer a shot.

 # Compiling & running from the command line